 We are an "emerging growth company," as defined in Section 2(a) of the U.S. Securities Act of 1933, as amended (the "Securities Act"), and are subject to reduced public company reporting requirements and are taking advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act.
-We cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make shares of our common stock less attractive to
+We cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make shares of our common stock less attractive to investors.

-This is our initial public offering of our shares of common stock and all of the shares of common stock offered by this prospectus are being sold by us.
+This is our initial public offering of our shares of common stock and all of the shares of common stock offered by this prospectus are being sold

 Our shares of common stock have no history of public trading.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RWAY."
+We currently expect that the initial public offering price per share of our common stock will be between \$14.60 and \$15.60 per share.
+We have applied to have our common stock approved for listing on the Nasdaq Global Select Market under the symbol "RWAY".